annaramji/annaramji/README.md

 [github-readme-stats](https://github.com/Hard-Coder05/github-readme-stats-1/blob/master/readme.md#top-languages-card)

-The majority of my work is actually in R and Quarto Projects using R, R Markdown, and Quarto Markdown.
-I also do a lot of my work in Jupyter Notebooks.
+The majority of my work is in Jupyter Notebooks, R Projects, and Quarto Projects using R, R Markdown, Quarto Markdown, and Python.
+GitHub seems to consider .Rmd and .Qmd files as HTML.
+I also use CSS, SCSS, HTML, and JavaScript for website development and improving the appearance of markdown files rendered to HTML.
+I have experience in SQL using duckdb, sqlite3, and am learning how to use PostgreSQL.

 --------------------------------